What is an interest-only HELOC and how does it work?

 Credit cards

 Credit cards can be a fast way to get the funds you need without dipping into your home’s equity.
-Many cards have 0 percent interest on purchases or balance transfers for a set period, which is great if you have a big expense coming up or need to pay off some debt.
-But be careful—once that intro period ends, the interest rates can jump, making it a pricey option if you can’t pay off the balance quickly.
+Many cards have 0 percent interest on purchases or balance transfers for a set period, which is convenient if you have a big expense coming up or need to pay off some debt.
+But be careful — once the intro period ends, the interest rates can jump to 20 percent or higher, making it a pricey option if you can’t pay off the balance quickly.

-Good for: When you need quick access to cash, plan to pay it off soon, and can snag a zero percent introductory rate.
+Good for: When you need quick access to cash, plan to pay it off soon and can snag a 0 percent introductory rate.

 Avoid if: You think you might carry a balance for a while, as credit cards’ double-digit interest rates can add up fast, making your debt mushroom.